Competitive Soccer FAQs

 The amount of travel and distance involved depends on which teams are in your division for league play and which tournaments the team enters.
 Tournaments are decided on by the coach and the parents and vary greatly.
 There are plenty of opportunities within our area (West Chester, Delaware County, Hockessin, USTC, etc) but there are also some very popular tournaments which are a further away (Baltimore/DC, Gettysburg Blast, Virginia Beach).

-Doesn't travel cost much more?
+Doesn't competitive soccer cost much more?

 For our Financial Assistance Program and application, please click here

-For 2022-2023, most teams play in theEDP/USYS National League, PRCL, APL/PAGS, or Central Leagues.
-Away games are generally within an hour distance of Unionville, though higher level leagues/teams will travel farther.
+In recent years, most teams chose to play in the EDP/USYS National League, APL/PAGS, or Central Leagues.
+Away games are generally within an hour distance of Kennett Square, though higher level leagues/teams will travel farther.
 All home games for U12 and under are played at SCCSA grass fields and all home games for U13 and up are played on turf at KHS Legacy Fields and/or SCCSA grass locations.

 The leagues that we play in offer many levels of competition with the National League and/or Division 1 being the most competitive, Division 2 being a little less, Division 3 a little less, etc..
 There are often as many as 10 divisions in some of the age groups.
 Our goal is to place each team in a division where they are competitive with their opponents.
 This offers the best growth opportunity for the players.
 Tournaments also offer different levels of competition.
-The coach, along with consultation with the Travel Committee and the Director of Coaching, dictate the level of competition and intensity of training schedules.
+The coach, along with consultation with the Competitive Committee and the Director of Coaching, dictate the level of competition and intensity of training schedules.
 Also, division placements within the league are closely reviewed to try and avoid any misplaced teams.

-Don’t travel teams play all year round?
+Don’t competitive teams play all year round?

-Travel is a yearlong commitment and the expectation is playing opportunity will be provided all year round.
+Competitive soccer is a yearlong commitment and the expectation is playing opportunity will be provided all year round.
 Most teams begin practicing in the summer to prepare for the fall season.
 Practices tend to be twice a week in through the fall.
 Many teams enter a summer tournament to prepare for the fall and another tournament Columbus Day weekend.
 Winter and spring schedules vary team to team and may include outside training, indoor season, Spring tournaments, Spring League play and Pennsylvania Cup competitions.